Mooring (oceanography): Submerged buoys

-In deeper waters, areas covered by sea ice, areas within or near shipping lines or areas that are prone to theft or vandalism, moorings are often submerged with no surface markers.
-Submerged moorings typically use an acoustic release or a Timed Release that connects the mooring to an anchor weight on the sea floor.
-The weight is released by sending a coded acoustic command signal and stays on the ground.
-Deep water anchors are typically made from steel and may be as large as 100 kg.
-A common deep water anchor consists of a stack of 2–4 railroad wheels.
-In shallow waters anchors may consist of a concrete block or small portable anchor.
+In deeper waters, areas covered by sea ice, areas within or near shipping lanes and areas that are prone to theft or vandalism, moorings are often submerged with no surface markers.
+A submerged mooring typically uses an acoustic or timed release connecting to an anchor weight on the sea floor.
+With the former, the anchor is detached from the rest of the system when the release receives a coded acoustic command signal, leaving the anchor on the floor.
+Deep-water anchors are typically made from steel and may be as massive as 100 kg.
+A common deep-water anchor consists of a stack of two to four railroad wheels.
+In shallow waters an anchor may be a concrete block or commercially produced small anchor.

 The buoyancy of the floats, i.e. of the top buoy plus additional packs of glass bulbs of foam, is sufficient to carry the instruments back to the surface.
-In order to avoid entangled ropes, it has been practical to place additional floats directly above each instrument.
+In order to avoid entangled ropes, it has been practical to place an additional float directly above each instrument.

 Instrument housing

-Prawlers
+Profiling crawlers

-Prawlers (profiling crawlers) are sensor bodies which climb and descend the cable, to observe multiple depths.
-The energy to move is "free," harnessed by ratcheting upward via wave energy, then returning downward via gravity.
+Profiling crawlers, or prawlers, are sensor bodies which climb and descend the cable to observe at multiple depths.
+The energy to move is "free" in the sense that wave energy is harnessed to move the prawler upwards by ratcheting, and prawler simply falls downward with gravity.

 Depth correction

-Similar to a kite in the wind, the mooring line will follow a so-called (half-)catenary.

-The influence of currents (and wind if the top buoy is above the sea surface) can be modeled and the shape of the mooring line can be determined by software.
+Similar to a kite in the wind, the mooring line will follow a (half-)catenary curve.
+The influence of currents (and wind if the top buoy is above the sea surface) can be modeled, and the shape of the mooring line can be determined by software.
 If the currents are strong (above 0.1 m/s) and the mooring lines are long (more than 1 km), the instrument position may vary up to 50 m.